7 Self-improvement Books That will Improve your Life

 We spend time looking for the perfect spouse and miss out on the depth of connection that grows in a relationship over time.

 Making money is okay as long as it’s the by-product, not the main priority in life.

 These cultural values and definitions of success and happiness may not be what fits you.
 It’s important to know which goals deserve your attention.

 Do whatever you want in life and try everything, but know that the pleasure you get from chasing new experiences will be less than the pleasure you gain from deeply experiencing something.

 You can watch the book review by Mark Manson (the author) himself here.

 2. Atomic Habits

-This masterpiece by James Clear explains in detail how to break free from bad habits and make the habits you want easier.
+This masterpiece by James Clear explains in detail how to break free from bad habits and build the healthy habits you want.